 Yellowstone also has some beautiful landscapes to photograph.
 This part one of a two part blog on some of the top Yellowstone Landscapes to photograph.
-Click on the photos to see a larger version of the landscape images.

 In this blog, I’ll disclose some of my favorite Yellowstone Landscapes to view and photograph, where they are located, and when to photograph these landscapes.

 Some of these landscapes contain geothermal features.
 However, I tried not to feature geothermal features in this blog post.
 For more information on photographing geothermal features, see my blog on Yellowstone geothermal features.
 I also did not focus on waterfalls in this blog, look for an upcoming blog on Yellowstone waterfalls.

 Hayden Valley is a terrific location for panoramic photos.
 Also look for reflections of the sky in the ponds along the road.

 The side of the road you want to photograph will determine when you should photograph the landscape so scope out your landscapes before hand.
 If you want to photograph the side with the Yellowstone River, do so in the evening for the scene to be backlit.
 Photograph the side opposite the river in the morning light.